-> Plan out how you will target your ad inventory.
+Plan out how you will target your ad inventory.
 You can have tiers (e.g. geographical locations, devices).
-In most cases, Tier 1 geographic locations tend to perform better than rest of the world.
+In most cases, Tier 1 geographic locations tend to perform better than the rest of the world.

 This means optimization is more granular, enabling you to rank the bids accordingly.

-It pays to ask your ad representative what their top performing geographical locations are and target those accordingly.
+It pays to ask your ad representative what their top-performing geographical locations are and target those accordingly.
 If their reporting interface cannot generate a report accordingly with just a single tag, be sure to request a separate tag based on your targeting.

 You might want to try Tier 1 vs Rest of the world.